-As such, the recommended profile for incoming students is broad, and both students whose previous experience focuses on the study of information systems as an end in itself (graduates in computer science and specialties closely related to computer and telecommunications systems and mathematics) and students qualified in the use of advanced computing capabilities in science and engineering whose methods of research are of great importance are eligible.
-Students who do not meet these conditions may be conditionally admitted to the PhD program, provided that they take bridge courses, lasting from 6 to 12 months, specified depending on their previous training to assure that they learn the competences that they will require in order to properly develop their research.
+As such, the recommended profile for incoming students is broad.
+Both students whose previous experience focuses on the study of information systems as an end in and of itself (graduates in computer science and majors closely related to computer and telecommunications systems and mathematics), as well as students qualified in the use of advanced computing capabilities in science and engineering whose methods of research are of great importance, are eligible.
+Students who do not meet these conditions may be conditionally admitted to the PhD programme, provided that they take bridge courses, lasting from 6 to 12 months.
+These courses are specified based on their previous training to ensure that they learn the skills that they will need to properly conduct their research.

-RD 99/2011 accounts for the possibility of the PhD program academic committee granting a one-year extension that could exceptionally be extended for an additional year for students who have not submitted the application for thesis deposit at the end of the regular three-year period.
+RD 99/2011 accounts for the possibility that the PhD in Software, Systems and Computing Academic Committee may grant a one-year extension that could be exceptionally extended for an additional year for students who have not submitted the application for thesis deposit at the end of the regular three-year period.

 The maximum duration of the regular period for part-time students admitted by the committee is five years from admission to the programme to submission of their PhD thesis.
 Part-time students may be granted an extension of two more years, which could be exceptionally extended for an additional year.